clearlinux/clear-linux-documentation/source/clear-linux/get-started/live-image.rst

 Install Clear Linux as a live image
 ###################################

-A live image contains the complete |CL| operating system and resides on a bootable media such as a USB drive or in a virtual machine (see :ref:`virtual-machine-install`).
+A live image contains the complete |CLOSIA| operating system and resides on a bootable media such as a USB drive or in a virtual machine (see :ref:`virtual-machine-install`).
 This is a great way to use |CL| without modifying your computer's hard disk.